Welcome to Accessibility and Inclusion Forum

 To view the Forums Terms of Reference please click here.

 Discussions at the Forum cover all transport modes.
-Recent topics have included the impact of driver only operated trains on older and disabled travellers.
+Recent topics have included the impact of driver only operated trains on older and disabled travellers and issues facing disabled and older people dependent on rural bus services.

 Previous seminars run by the Forum include: